stormid/obj-cradle/README.md

 --------
 - Configuration to use a Remote Server
 - Configuration to install a blank db on first run
-- Adhoc or recurring replication taking reachability into account

 API Documentation
 -----------------